BasarErses/DSA210PROJECT/README.md

 - Identification of the most battery-efficient device categories and models.
 - Practical strategies for users to prolong battery life and device longevity.

+### AI Assistance Disclosure
+This project has made use of AI tools in accordance with the academic integrity guidelines of the DSA210 course.

+Specifically:
+- Tool Used: ChatGPT (OpenAI GPT-4)
+Purpose of Use:
+- Refining code snippets and analysis structure
+- Improving documentation format (e.g., README layout)
+- Analyzing .gitignore content based on standard practices
+- Drafting helper texts and clarifications